 - Learn more about how to order textbooks.

 Students who expect to complete degree requirements during the summer session must advise the Registrar’s Office (Application for BA/BS degree required) or the Office of Academic Excellence.

 The official date for granting degrees in Summer 2024 is Aug.
 9.

 To qualify for August graduation, all courses must be completed, and in the case of transfer credit, transcripts must be received by Aug.
 16. Formal graduation exercises are not held in August.
 Candidates may participate and be recognized in graduation exercises on May 16-17, 2024.
 Students whose programs are completed after Aug.
 9, 2024, will be included as candidates for graduation in January 2025.

 Grades and Transcripts

-All general regulations of the College governing conduct on the campus and all academic rules and requirements concerning class attendance, grades and credits, examinations, and scholarships are in full effect for the summer program.
+All general regulations of the University governing conduct on the campus and all academic rules and requirements concerning class attendance, grades and credits, examinations, and scholarships are in full effect for the summer program.
 The Family Educational Rights and Privacy Act of 1974 provides for the confidentiality of students’ educational records.
 For specific information, consult the undergraduate or graduate catalogs and The Hornet student handbook.